-Program faculty examined the evidence and results of data analysis from AC 2020-2021 and will take steps to continue to improve student learning in AC 2021-2022:
+Program faculty examined the evidence and results of data analysis from AC 2021-2022 and will take steps to continue to improve student learning in AC 2022-2023:

-- Candidates will relate assignments to the new Early Learning and Development Standards to prepare for the Portfolio Defense in EDUC 5850 and meet SLO 1. - More videos and other resources will be added to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support in Engaging in informed advocacy for young children and the early childhood profession and Knowing about assessment partnerships with families and with professional colleagues to build effective learning environments and help them meet SLO 2. - Videos and resources relating to attendance, punctuality, and time management will be added to Early Childhood courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3.
+SLO 1: Faculty will have candidates tie assignments to the newly revised Early Learning and Development Standards to prepare for the Portfolio Defense in EDUC 5850.

-- Faculty will add videos and resources relating to Differentiation in Early Childhood Courses to provide learner support and help them meet SLO 4. - Faculty will add a Professional Development component to EDUC 5850, requiring candidates to share their findings with their schools and get feedback to help them achieve SLO 5. - The service-learning component will become a stronger focus in ECED courses. - Candidates will be invited to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Candidates will be invited to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.
+- SLO 2: Faculty will modify instructional design by adding instructional resources to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to help candidates Engage in informed advocacy for young children and the early childhood profession and Engage in Creative/Critical Thinking. - SLO 3: Faculty will modify instructional design by adding time management resources to ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to help candidates with Attendance/Punctuality. - SLO 4: Faculty will modify instructional design by adding resources relating to Utilizing Technology in Early Childhood Courses to provide learner support. - SLO 5: Faculty will encourage candidates to publish their results. - Faculty will strengthen service-learning components in all ECED courses. - Faculty will invite candidates to publish peer-reviewed articles with the major professor to build candidates' content, pedagogical, and leadership skills. - Faculty will invite candidates to present at professional conferences with the major professor to build their content, pedagogical, and leadership skills.